namuol/react-seamstress/README.md

 Again, slightly verbose, but gets the job done and it's easy to understand.

-What if we instead borrowed CSS's familiar `:pseudo-selector` syntax and combined the entire set of styles in a single "sheet"?
+But what if we instead borrowed CSS's familiar `:pseudo-selector` syntax and combined the entire set of styles in a single "sheet"?

 ```js